rundeck/docs/docs/administration/configuration/system-properties.md

 - `server.port` The HTTP port to use for the server, default "4440"
 - `server.https.port` The HTTPS port to use or the server, default "4443"
 - `server.address` Address/hostname to listen on, default is "localhost"
+- `server.contextPath` Web context path to use, such as "/rundeck".
+Default is "/".
+(Pre-Rundeck 3.3.x)
 - `server.servlet.context-path` Web context path to use, such as "/rundeck".
 Default is "/".
+(Rundeck 3.3.x)
 - `server.session.timeout` Session timeout in seconds.
 (Pre-Rundeck 3.3.x)
 - `server.servlet.session.timeout` Session timeout in seconds.
 (Rundeck 3.3.x)
 - `rdeck.base` Rundeck Basedir to use, default is the directory containing the executable war